FlaGer99/SLR-Spatio-Temporal-GNN/README.md

 ## 🗓️ History of the project
 - [...]
 Paper submitted to the journal *Neural Networks*
+- [2025-03-10] Second version with all papers from 2024 has been completed
 - [2024-10-29] The first version of the pre-print has been published on ArXiv <a href="https://doi.org/10.48550/arXiv.2410.22377">[link]</a>

 ## 🗂️ Collection of papers